Sopa de Frijoles con Papas y Chile Verde (Bean Soup with Fried Potatoes and Green Chile)

 Frequently Asked Questions:

-Can I use canned beans instead of cooking them from scratch?
+Can I use canned beans instead of cooked dried beans?

-Just drain and rinse them before adding to the soup to reduce excess sodium.
+Yes!
+Canned beans are a great time-saver.
+Just be sure to drain and rinse them well before adding to the soup to remove excess sodium and preservatives.

 Can I make this soup vegetarian or vegan?